-During these challenging times, and while public worship is restricted, we ourselves need support as much as ever.
-Our parish has fixed costs to meet, and we face a severe drop in income as we are not able to hold weekly collections at Mass.
+During these challenging times, and while not everyone can attend public worship, we ourselves need support as much as ever.
+Our parish has fixed costs to meet, and we face a severe drop in income.
 We want to be sure to be here for everyone during, and after, this pandemic.

 If you normally support the parish financially in cash at the collection at Mass each Sunday, and you possibly can and wish to continue your financial support, there are four ways in which you can do this:

 Standing Order: You can set up a monthly standing order with your bank to support the parish.
 You can usually do this online.
 The parish bank account is: name: RCAS ROSARY CHC ZZ, sort code 60-23-22, account number 53103483

 Bank Transfer: one off payment: you can make your donation directly to Our Lady of the Rosary via bank transfer to:

 Account name: RCAS ROSARY CHC ZZ, sort code 60-23-22, account number 53103483

 Additionally, the Diocese have provided a JustGiving.com page here if you would like to give online.
 Please make sure you follow the instructions to indicate which parish you wish to support – in our case Our Lady of the Rosary, Hayes, Kent.